kube-logging/logging-operator/README.md

 Logging operator for Kubernetes based on Fluentd and Fluent-bit.

 The Logging operator automates the deployment and configuration of a Kubernetes logging pipeline.
-The operator configures a fluent-bit daemonset for collecting container logs from the node file system.
-Fluent-bit enriches the logs with Kubernetes metadata and transfers them to fluentd.
+The operator deploys and configures a Fluent Bit daemonset on every node to collect container and application logs from the node file system.
+Fluent Bit queries the Kubernetes API and enriches the logs with metadata about the pods, and transfers both the logs and the metadata to Fluentd.
 Fluentd receives, filters, and transfer logs to multiple outputs.
 Your logs will always be transferred on authenticated and encrypted channels.

 ## What is this operator for?